Matt Fradd

-Fradd was born on June 10, 1983, in Australia.
-He earned his undergraduate degree in philosophy from Holy Apostles College and his master's in philosophy from the same institution.
-He converted to Catholicism at World Youth Day in Rome in 2000.

-Fradd met his wife, Cameron, at NET Ministries in Ireland, and they married on August 12, 2006.
-Together, they have four children.
-Fradd and his family now attend Eastern Catholic Mass at the Byzantine Rite.
-In 2024, Fradd and his family moved from Steubenville, Ohio, to Florida due to his wife's health.

 Media career

 Talks and conferences

-Fradd speaks at conferences to young adults about the dangers of pornography.
-He was a keynote speaker at the 2015, 2019, and 2024 SEEK conferences.
+Fradd speaks at conferences to young adults on the topic of pornography and its potential harms.
+He has served as a keynote speaker at the SEEK Conferences in 2015, 2019, 2024, and 2026.

 Pints with Aquinas

-On March 29, 2016, Fradd launched a podcast, Pints with Aquinas, a Catholic long-form discussion podcast based on the writings of Thomas Aquinas.
+On March 29, 2016, Fradd launched Pints with Aquinas, a Catholic long-form discussion podcast based on the writings of Thomas Aquinas.

-Gregory Pine, O.P., a Dominican friar, first appeared on Pints with Aquinas on June 5, 2018.
-He now creates 15–20-minute, frequently released bonus episodes on Fradd's podcast.
-Fradd has hosted many influential people in the Catholic Church, including Mike Schmitz, Jason Evert, Donald Calloway, Jimmy Akin, and Scott Hahn.
+From June 2018 to October 2024, Dominican friar, Fr.
+Gregory Pine, O.P., appeared on the podcast and produced several 15–20-minute bonus episodes.
+Fradd has hosted prominent figures in the Catholic Church, including Fr.
+Mike Schmitz, Jason Evert, Donald Calloway, Jimmy Akin, and Dr. Scott Hahn.

-Pints with Aquinas ranked No. 16 in the United States in the Religion & Spirituality category and No. 25 in Christianity.
+Pints with Aquinas has achieved recognition in podcast rankings, reaching No. 16 in the United States for Religion & Spirituality and No. 25 in Christianity.

-On October 28, 2025, Fradd and The Daily Wire announced that both he and his podcast, Pints with Aquinas, will be joining The Daily Wire in 2026.
+On October 28, 2025, Fradd announced that Pints with Aquinas would join The Daily Wire in January 2026 as part of a partnership agreement.
+Under the arrangement, Fradd said that he would retain full editorial control, and the show continued its Catholic-themed content while receiving expanded production support and a larger platform.
+In December 2025, Fradd released a teaser episode for Christmas with Dr. Scott Hahn to promote the show’s move to The Daily Wire.
+In a subsequent video, Fradd wore a kippah and made a satirical reference to coverage of Judaism, later explaining that the partnership would not compromise the content of the show.
+The first episode of Pints with Aquinas on The Daily Wire was released on January 3, 2026, as an interview on The Morning Wire.

 Love People Use Things

-On December 6, 2017, Fradd started co-hosting a podcast called Love People Use Things with Noah Church, an atheist.
-The podcast's central message was to fight the dangers of pornography.
-The show ended in late 2019 after releasing episode 49.
+On December 6, 2017, Fradd began co-hosting the podcast Love People Use Things with Noah Church.
+The show focused on the dangers of pornography and concluded in late 2019 after 49 episodes.

 The Matt Fradd Show

-In 2018, Fradd released The Matt Fradd Show, a Catholic long-form discussion podcast.
-The following year, he turned Pints with Aquinas into more of a long-form discussion podcast rather than a show about theology, philosophy, and Thomas Aquinas's writings.
+In 2018, Fradd launched The Matt Fradd Show, a Catholic long-form discussion podcast.
+In 2019, he restructured Pints with Aquinas as a long-form discussion format, expanding its focus beyond theology, philosophy, and the writings of Thomas Aquinas.

+Catholic Lo-Fi

+In 2022, Fradd launched a Catholic lo-fi channel featuring cartoon animations with Gregorian chant.
+Notable videos include Sleepy Dad and Rosary Girl.
+Joshua Masterson provided the animations accompanying each video, and the audio contributions of religious brothers are uncredited per the content creators’ request.

+Truthly AI

+In 2024, Fradd, along with Jacob Ciccarelli, Zac Johnson, Paul Kim, and Karim Chehadé created a Catholic AI chat bot app similar to ChatGPT called Truthly which uses artificial intelligence to help answer questions concerning the Catholic Church.